osg-htc/networking/docs/perfsonar/installation.md

 ### Maintenance

-Provided that you have enabled auto-updates, the only thing that remains is to follow up on any kernel security issues and either patch the node as soon as possible or reboot once the patched kernel is released. perfSONAR team has dropped support for web100 kernel, which means that stock kernels from centOS7 as well as any updates can be deployed as soon as they're released.
+Provided that you have enabled auto-updates, the only thing that remains is to follow up on any kernel security issues and either patch the node as soon as possible or reboot once the patched kernel is released.

 In case you'd like to manually update the node please follow the official [guide](http://docs.perfsonar.net/manage_update.html).